 Professor of Contemporary American Art | firstname.lastname@example.org

-Professor Harriet Senie's chief research areas are public art, memorials, memory and material culture, the American landscape tradition (themes of the road in American art and culture), and contemporary pilgrimage practice.
-She is the Director of the M.A.
-Museum Studies Program at City College of New York, where she also teaches.
+Professor Harriet Senie's chief research areas are public art, memorials, memory, and material culture.
+She is a Professor of Art History at City College.
 In Fall 2000, Prof. Senie was Visiting Distinguished Professor at Carnegie Mellon University.
 She previously served as Associate Director of the Princeton Art Museum and Gallery Director at SUNY, Old Westbury.
 In 2008, she co-founded with Professor Cher Krause Knight (Emerson University), Public Art Dialogue, an international organization that is also a CAA affiliate.
-The journal, Public Art Dialogue, that she co-edits with Prof. Knight, appears twice annually and is the only peer review journal devoted to public art.
+The journal, Public Art Dialogue, that she co-edited with Prof. Knight, appears twice annually and is the only peer review journal devoted to public art.
 She has served on the Mayoral Advisory Commission on City Art, Monuments, and Markers; the She Built NYC advisory panel; and was recently appointed to the Task Force on Monuments, Statues, Public Art and Historical Markers by the New York City Council.